How to Get an Empty Seat Next to You on a Flight

 Watch for Cabin Changes

-Aircraft changes can lead to different seating configurations.
+Aircraft swaps create different seating configurations.
 Monitor your booking for changes.
-If your flight changes aircraft, reselect your seat for possible better options or more private rows.
-Flexibility and fast action increase your chances.
+If your flight changes equipment, reselect your seat for potentially better options.

 Use Airline Status Perks